elmoiv/elmocut/README.md

 ## Limitations
 - Can only search for 255 devices (255.255.255.0 subnet masks)
 - Works only on default interface.
-- Both scan types are manaul.
+- Both scan types are manual.

 ## Download
 - GitHub: